-Pershing Health System continues to work daily to provide a safe environment for all our patients, visitors, and employees.
-We continue to follow the CDC guidelines and precautions to keep you and your family healthy and safe:
+Pershing Health System continues to work daily to provide a safe environment for our patients, visitors, and employees.
+We continue to follow the CDC guidelines and precautions to keep you and your family healthy and safe.

 If you feel you are experiencing a medical emergency, call 911.
 If you are experiencing mild symptoms, please follow the policy below: